 Parking: You may receive a pro-rated refund for parking fees and other optional fees.

-The Veteran Services Office will submit a VA form 22-1999b, Change of student status, effective the date of your withdrawal or last date of school attendance.
+Veteran Services will submit a VA form 22-1999b, Change of Student Status, effective the date of your withdrawal or last date of school attendance.
 The VA will then stop your benefits effective that date.

-Please fax a copy of your current orders to Veteran & Nontraditional Student Services (701.777.2040).
-A copy or your orders will be sent to the VA to verify your activation.
-When you return, please drop off a copy of your (DD-214) Discharge papers.
+Please email a copy of your current orders to Veteran & Nontraditional Student Services.
+A copy of your orders will be sent to the VA to verify your activation.
+When you return, please drop off a copy of your (DD-214) discharge papers.

 The University will make every effort to see that you are returned to a comparable, if not the same position, if you're a student employee.
 If you're in a permanent position, whether full or part-time, you can come back to the same job if it is open or a comparable position.